soumyadeep-deb/react-news-app/README.md

 # React news app
-## USed an API to fetch news and display them according to the category
+#### Used an API to fetch news and display them according to the category